Hip Joint Popping and Centering the Hip Joint to Avoid It

 Movements that cause hip popping tend to be from positions where the hips are bearing weight and there is a transition from one position to another.
-It may be particular prevalent at the limits of hip joint mobility, say coming out of a forward bent, or turning the pelvis to maximum either to the left or right.
+One action during which it is particularly prevalent is coming out of a standing forward bend, generally when passing through horizontal.

 Moving slowly I can often feel when a pop is about to happen.
 There's a slight increase in tension.
 Not an uncomfortable amount, just indicative that popping is about to occur.